Timber Sycamore

-Timber Sycamore was a classified weapons supply and training program run by the United States Central Intelligence Agency (CIA) and supported by some Arab intelligence services, including Saudi intelligence.
-Launched in 2012 or 2013, it supplied money, weaponry and training to Syrian opposition militias of the Free Syrian Army fighting Syrian President Bashar al-Assad in the Syrian civil war.
+Timber Sycamore was a classified weapons supply and training program run by the United States Central Intelligence Agency (CIA) and supported by the United Kingdom and some Arab intelligence services, including Saudi intelligence.
+The aim of the program was to remove Syrian president Bashar al-Assad from power.
+Launched in 2012 or 2013, it supplied money, weaponry and training to Syrian opposition groups fighting Syrian government forces in the Syrian Civil War.
+Many of these weapons ultimately ended up in the hands of extremist groups, including al-Qaeda, contributing to the rise and empowerment of ISIS in 2014.

 According to US officials, the program was run by the CIA's Special Activities Division and has trained thousands of rebels.
-President Barack Obama secretly authorized the CIA to begin arming Syria's embattled rebels in 2013.
+U.S. President Barack Obama secretly authorized the CIA to begin arming Syria's embattled rebels in 2013.
 The program became public knowledge in mid-2016.

 One consequence of the program has been a flood of US weapons including assault rifles, mortars and rocket-propelled grenades into the Middle East's black market.
-Critics saw it as ineffective and expensive, and raised concerns about diversion of weapons to jihadist groups and about Timber Sycamore-backed rebels fighting alongside the al-Nusra Front.
+Critics of the program within the Obama administration viewed it as ineffective and expensive, and raised concerns about seizure of weaponry by Islamist groups and about Timber Sycamore-backed rebels fighting alongside the Al-Qaeda-affiliated Al-Nusra Front and its allies.

 In July 2017, US officials stated that Timber Sycamore would be phased out, with funds possibly redirected to fighting the Islamic State (IS), or to offering rebel forces defensive capabilities.